hsbt/minitest-power_assert/README.md

 ### Basic Testcase

-minitest-power_assert overrides assert method.
-You can use power_assert by assert with block.
+The `minitest-power_assert` gem overrides the `#assert` method.
+In order to use power assert, call the assert method with a block:

 ```ruby
 class TestPowerAssert < Minitest::Test